WallarooLabs/wally/book/go/api/api.md

 ### wallarooapi.Decoder

-The `Decoder` is responsible for converting bytes into an object that the next step of the application can process.
+The `Decoder` is responsible for converting bytes into an object that the next step of the application can process. `nil` can be returned to completely discard a message.

 If you are using a Kafka source then it will need a `Decoder`.